cuba-platform/sample-extensions/README.md

 Suppose you have `Department` entity in your project and you want to add an attribute of this type to the standard `User` entity defined in the platform (i.e. in `com.haulmont.cuba` component).
 Please look at the following project items:

-- If you open the `ExtUser` entity in Studio, you can see that it `User` in the *Parent class* field and the *Replace parent* checkbox is selected.
+- If you open the `ExtUser` entity in Studio, you can see that it has `User` in the *Parent class* field and the *Replace parent* checkbox is selected.

 - There are two `ExtUser` views with the same names as used for `User` in its browser and editor screens.
 Please notice that they extend base views and add the `department` attribute.